KWT Unveiled: Streamlining CLI Workflows with Modern Dev Practices (Part 1)

 vim $(find . -name Apple.java | head -1)

-For example, save template as $HOME/.kwt/menus/developer-demo.yaml (github).
+For instance, save this template as $HOME/.kwt/menus/developer-demo.yaml (GitHub):

 name: developer-demo